Skip to main content

 The mechanisms underlying these associations are complex and still under investigation, but they likely involve a combination of factors, including the production of short-chain fatty acids (SCFAs) like butyrate, which have anti-inflammatory properties, and the modulation of the immune system.

-Certain probiotic strains, such as Lactobacillus reuteri, have been shown in animal studies to increase by reducing and promoting Leydig cell function.
+Certain probiotic strains, such as Lactobacillus reuteri, have been shown in animal studies to increase testosterone levels by reducing systemic inflammation and promoting Leydig cell function.
 This highlights the therapeutic potential of targeted probiotic interventions for supporting hormonal health.

 The integrity of the gut-brain-gonadal axis is paramount for maintaining endocrine homeostasis, and its disruption by microbial-derived inflammatory signals is a key driver of hormonal dysfunction.

-The impact of gut dysbiosis on the represents a critical area of research.
+The impact of gut dysbiosis on the Hypothalamic-Pituitary-Gonadal (HPG) axis represents a critical area of research.
 The chronic, low-grade inflammation triggered by metabolic endotoxemia has been shown to suppress pulsatile GnRH secretion from the hypothalamus.

 Key Bacterial Genera and Their Influence on Testosterone